brianrainey/.emacs.d/cheat-sheet.md

 ## Bookmarks ##

-`C-x r m` set's a bookmark.
+`C-x r m` sets a bookmark.
 It's like a more persistent version of the above.
 List bookmarks with `C-x r l`, or go directly to one with `C-x r b`.